Risks of Mixing Heroin With Other Addictive SubstancesYou are here:

 - Impaired cognitive functioning

-Overdose rates are 10 times higher for people who use benzos and heroin together.
+In effect, overdose rates are 10 times higher for people who use benzos and heroin together.

-Fentanyl and heroin are both powerful opioids.
+Comparatively, fentanyl and heroin are both powerful opioids.
 Often, fentanyl is used to lace heroin to increase its effects.
 Fentanyl-heroin combinations have been used since the 1970s.
 However, the current wave of using fentanyl-laced heroin is more deadly as the amount of fentanyl used in the mixture has increased by as much as 50 percent.

 Heroin and fentanyl produce similar side effects such as: